-- o It can be observed in the acceptance of decisions collectively taken by the principal in collaboration with teachers. - o It is reflected in the readiness with which the decisions taken are implemented by teachers and learners. - It is reflected in the readiness with which the decisions taken are implemented by principal him/herself. - o It is reflected in displaying disagreements politely and as disagreements with the principal's position and not with principal as a person. - o It is reflected in attentive listening to, and not necessarily in agreement with, principal by learners and teachers. - Its absence is reflected more by non-verbal behaviour such as by 'silences' indicating withdrawal of the teachers and the learners in conversation with the principal.
+- It can be observed in the acceptance of decisions collectively taken by the principal in collaboration with teachers. - It is reflected in the readiness with which the decisions taken are implemented by teachers and learners. - It is reflected in displaying disagreements politely and as disagreements with the principal's position and not with principal as a person. - It is reflected in attentive listening to, and not necessarily agreement with, principal by learners and teachers. - Its absence is reflected more by non-verbal behaviour such as by 'silences' indicating withdrawal of the teachers and the learners in conversation with the principal.